By: Michael J. Bryant

 Michael J. Bryant

-Michael J. Bryant was the 35th Attorney General of Ontario, the 2nd Ontario Minister of Indigenous Affairs, author of 28 Seconds, Supreme Court of Canada Law Clerk, and Harvard Law graduate.
+Michael J. Bryant was the 35th Attorney General of Ontario, the 2nd Ontario Minister of Indigenous Affairs, author of a Canadian Glob & Mail #1 best seller, 28 Seconds, Supreme Court of Canada Law Clerk, and Harvard Law graduate.
 Michael is currently the Executive Director and general counsel for the Canadian Civil Liberties Association.

 After reading Mere Addiction, I felt that my 20+ years in the field of Addiction Medicine were for naught.
 Its realism and humility will resonate with all who live, love and work with people who are substance dependent.
 However, Michael’s words demand that what really needs to be done is to become better listeners, not enablers.